felixongom/bigdb/README.md

 To create new document, for example Post, cal the method Bigdb()
 - Your first parameter is the path where you database will leave, can be null as well
 - Second paramter is the name of the collection and
-- Optionally you can pass true or false (boolean) to the third parameter of the constructor.This spacifies wheather you want to keep your collection in one file or ecach file for each collection.
+- Optionally you can pass true or false (boolean) to the third parameter of the function.This spacifies wheather you want to keep your collection in one file or ecach file for each collection.

-    true - each file for each collection. false - one file called database.json.
+    true - each file for each collection.

+    false - one file called database.json.

 Call  Bigdb and pass nessecary parameter.